TheFrisb/DjangoCCvalidator/readme.md

 Python w Django, jQuery, TailwindCSS.
 Comes with a preconfigured SQLiteDB.

-NOTE: Pillow version 10.0 will throw an error, version 9.5 is used here.
+NOTE: Pillow version 10.0 will throw an error, version 9.5 is used here (used for resizing Product thumbnails and converting to WEBP).

 Instructions
 1. Clone git repo preferably in a virtual env